GLOBAL MARKETS-Asian shares creep ahead, count on Fed being benign

 But it also means markets are vulnerable to a surprise.

-“With expectations of taper firmly kicked into 2014 the risk that the FOMC could decide to move earlier looks asymmetrical,” said Patrick Perret-Green, an analyst at ANZ Bank.
+“With expectations of taper firmly kicked into 2014 the risk that the FOMC could decide to move earlier looks asymmetrical,” said Patrick Perret-Greene, an analyst at Australia and New Zealand Bank.

 “If the Fed does nothing tomorrow then nothing really happens but if they do something or even hint at moves in the not too distant future the effects could be dramatic.”